Your credit report

 For more help

-If the Ministry of Government and Consumer Services does not solve your problem, or if you are past the time limit to cancel the agreement, you may want to get legal help.
+If the Ministry of Consumer Services does not solve your problem, you may want to get legal help.
 Here are some places to try.

 Community legal clinics